Decades ago, the St. Louis-based Monsanto company -- now

 http://www.commondreams.org/views02/0106-03.htm Common

-Dreams News Centre Published on Sunday, January 6,
+Dreams News Centre Published on Sunday, January 6, 2002 in

 the St Louis Post-